dell/csm-docs/content/docs/features/powerflex.md

     storage: 8Gi
   phase: Bound
 ```
 *NOTE:* Kubernetes Volume Expansion feature cannot be used to shrink a volume and volumes cannot be expanded to a value that is not a multiple of 8.
 If attempted, the driver will round up.
-For example, if the above PVC was edited to have a size of 20 Gb, the size would actually be expanded to 24 Gb, the closest multiple of 8.
+For example, if the above PVC was edited to have a size of 20 Gb, the size would actually be expanded to 24 Gb, the next highest multiple of 8.

 ## Volume Cloning Feature
 The CSI PowerFlex driver version 1.3 and later support volume cloning.
 This feature allows specifying existing PVCs in the _dataSource_ field to indicate a user would like to clone a Volume.